MarcusSilvus/liri-node-app/README.md

-# liri-node-app
+# Language Interpretation and Recognition Interface

-## Language Interpretation and Recognition Interface
+Language Interpretation and Recognition Interface or LIRI is a command line node app that takes in parameters and gives you back data.

+add instructions

 ### Movie-This Demo